code-differently/25q1-team1/README.md

   We designed an object-oriented system using Java that separates responsibilities across class to keep the code clean and maintainable.

   ### Key Features:
-  - Add and manage products with inventory tracking
+  - Add and manage products with inventory tracking.
-  - Real-time stock updates and item reservation
+  - Real-time stock updates and item reservation.
-  - Custom exceptions for handling errors clearly
+  - Custom exceptions for handling errors clearly.

     ### Core Classes:
-    - `Item`: Holds basic product information
+    - `Item`: Holds basic product information.
-    - `Inventory`: Manages stock and availability
+    - `Inventory`: Manages stock and availability.
-    - `Cart`: Handles item reservations
+    - `Cart`: Handles item reservations.
-    - `Customer`: Stores customer and cart details
+    - `Customer`: Stores customer and cart details.
-    - `Product`: Used for categorizing and extending item functionality
+    - `Employee`: Used for adding new items to the inventory and restock existing items.

       We follows the **SOLID Principles** to make the design scalable and easy to maintain.

       ---

       ## How We'd Improve The System:
-      - Connect to a **database** to persist inventory and orders
+      - Connect to a **database** to persist inventory and orders.
       - Introduct **interfaces** for each for class (like InventoryService, CartService, etc.)
-      - Add a **user inferface** like a web page
+      - Add a **user inferface** like a web page.
-      - Build an admin dashboard for employees to easily access and manage items
+      - Build an admin dashboard for employees to easily access and manage items.

      ---